lis-epfl/micro-502/docs/index.rst

 ==============================
 This project is part of the Aerial Robotics course at EPFL.
 The primary goal is to develop the navigation of a quadrotor through cluttered environments using onboard sensors.
-This documentation details the weekly exercises and the project description, including step-by-step software implementation, example code, simulation leaderboard and real-world competition.
+This documentation shows the project description, step-by-step software implementation, example code, simulation leaderboard and real-world competition.

 .. rubric:: Table of contents